We’ve reviewed hundreds of the best travel bags throughout the years – from the best hiking backpacks to the best laptop bags, we know bags.

 Many of our other reviewed travel bags have dedicated laptop compartments of one form or another, but that doesn’t mean a specialised laptop travel bag isn’t useful for expensive tech.

-Taking the standard form of a modern briefcase laptop bag, the AER City Messenger Bag is made up of durable and waterproof materials and zips.
+Taking the standard form of a modern briefcase laptop bag, the AER Commuter Brief 2 is made up of durable and waterproof materials and zips.
 It has a reversible padded shoulder strap for easy transportation and side pouches that can be used for packing water bottles or other accessories.

-If you are a bike commuter, you will appreciate the relatively small size of the city messenger – not too bulky – but big enough to carry what you need for the day.
+If you are a bike commuter, you will appreciate the relatively small size of the Commuter Brief 2 – not too bulky – but big enough to carry what you need for the day.
 You can also easily combine it with a stylish travel purse to keep your documents, passport and phone at hand too.